alfiankan/covid-api-python/README.md

 - [DONE] Provide yearly data of total covid cases.
 - [DONE] Provide yearly data of total covid cases of the year provided in <year>.

-- [ ] Provide monthly data of total covid cases.
+- [DONE] Provide monthly data of total covid cases.
 - [ ] Provide monthly data of total covid cases in the year provided in <year>.
 - [ ] Provide monthly data of total covid cases in the month and year provided in <year> and <month>.